2-REC/hugo-mywebsite/content/pro/multitel/caretaker/index.md

 <a href="https://cordis.europa.eu/project/rcn/79380_en.html" target="_blank">Link to project</a>

 <b>ROLE:</b><br>
-As a Research Engineer, I was responsible for the development and integration of data exchange tools in C, C++ and Java into the internal development framework MVision.
+As a Research Engineer, I was responsible for the development and integration of data exchange tools in C, C++ and Java into the internal development framework MVision.<br>
+(agent system stuff?)